ostenbom/Vienna-Topic-Overviews/_site/README.md

-# Lausanne-Topic-Overviews
+# Vienna Topic Overviews
-A website for displaying the Topic Overviews of the Regional Session of the European Youth Parliament Switzerland in Lausanne 2016.
+A website for displaying the Academic Preparation Kit of EYP Austria's International Forum in Vienna 2016.

 Made using bootstrap as the css boilerplate, and served using jekyll.